-Each year, our state releases more than 120 million tonnes of greenhouse gas into the atmosphere.
+Each year, our state releases around 120 million tonnes of greenhouse gas into the atmosphere.

-Over 80 percent of Victoria’s electricity currently comes from burning brown coal, which is one of the most polluting ways of generating electricity.
-A recent analysis in Nature Climate Change found Australia has the second most polluting electricity sector in the world, behind only India.
+Over 70 percent of Victoria’s electricity currently comes from burning brown coal, which is one of the most polluting ways of generating electricity.

 But things can change.
 The good news is, our state government is already taking positive steps to cut our climate pollution.